bboB-Bobb/Kei-Menu/README.md

 ---

 > [!WARNING]
-> **For educational and personal use only.** Modifying an online game is against its Terms of Service and **can get your account banned**.
-You use Kei entirely at your own risk.
-This project is not affiliated with, endorsed by, or connected to NEXON or Yostar.
+> Educational / personal use only.
+Modding an online game breaks its ToS and **can get you banned**.
+Use at your own risk.
+Not affiliated with NEXON or Yostar.

-## What is Kei?

-Kei is an in-game overlay menu for the PC version of Blue Archive.
-It injects a clean Dear ImGui interface (styled after the in-game "Shittim Chest" UI) and is unlocked with a **free, device-locked 24-hour key**.

-- **Loader** — it launches the game, and injects the menu automatically.
-- **Overlay menu** — toggle features, rebind hotkeys, and save your config.
-- **Key system** — get a free key from the website; it's locked to your device and lasts 24 hours.

 ## Features